Top 10 Best Beaches in Victoria, Australia

 With over 2,500kms of coast line, trying to rank the top 10 best beaches in Victoria is not easy.
 Victoria, in the south east of Australia, has some spectacular beaches, with a mix of white and golden sand, that locals and travellers from afar can’t resist.

-From Melbourne, to the Mornington Peninsula, the Great Ocean Road, and Wilsons Promontory, the list of spectacular beaches along the Victorian coast goes on.
-Whether you live in Melbourne, and are looking to head away for the weekend, or you are travelling to the South of Australia, here is a list of our top 10 Beaches in Victoria that you won’t want to miss.
+Whether you live in Melbourne, and are looking for a weekend getaway, a regional holiday destination, or you are travelling to the South of Australia, here is a list of our top 10 Beaches in Victoria that you won’t want to miss.

 Top 10 Best Beaches in Victoria you NEED to visit